Legend Gaming Unveils Its New Hierarchy and Trial System

 3).
 The Inner Sanctum of Legend Gaming may deny a member's right to trial.
 In order for this to occur, the Inner Sanctum must vote, during a emergency Inner Sanctum meeting, to deny the trial.
 This vote must be unanimous.
 Trial may be denied based upon the following circumstances:

-The person breaks the CoC while suspended and waiting for trial.
+a - The person breaks the CoC while suspended and waiting for trial.

 b - The person has demonstrated behavior that leads the council to believe they are making a mockery of the trial process, have no intention of remaining with Legend Gaming if found innocent, or wants a trial to simply waste Legend Gaming's time.